saqibalam-datascience/Alfiya_CU_Project/README.md

 # Alfiya_CU_Project
-**300-character description:**  Breast Cancer Detection Using SVM is a machine learning project that predicts whether a breast tumor is benign or malignant using medical diagnostic data.
+Breast Cancer Detection Using SVM is a machine learning project that predicts whether a breast tumor is benign or malignant using medical diagnostic data.
 The system applies data preprocessing, feature scaling, and Support Vector Machine classification to assist healthcare professionals in early diagnosis.